 Once you arrive in Zermatt, spend the rest of the day strolling through this little town and enjoy the sight of the mighty Matterhorn.
 Provided it’s not veiled in clouds.

-Zermatt is all about mountains and the outdoors.
-If you’ve come to Switzerland for our spectacular mountain views, you’re going to love it here.
+In Zermatt, the mountains and nature are the main attractions.
+If you came to Switzerland for the spectacular mountain views, you will absolutely love it here.

-Several hikes and walks of all difficulty levels take you places you didn’t even know existed.
-Like for instance the popular Zermatt five-lakes trail, which takes 2.5 hours to complete.
-It leads past five crystal clear mountain lakes with breathtaking views of the Matterhorn.
+A variety of hikes and walks of all difficulty levels take you to places you never even knew existed.
+For example, the popular Zermatt 5 Lakes Walk, which takes about 2.5 hours.
+It leads you past five crystal-clear mountain lakes and offers breathtaking views of the Matterhorn at every turn.

-In case you’d rather skip the hiking altogether and see some mountains the easy way, we recommend heading up to Gornergrat.
-After a ridiculously steep train ride, you’ll find yourself at an altitude of 3089 metres (10.135 feet) above sea level.
-Right in front of the Gorner Glacier and the Matterhorn.
+If you'd rather skip the hike and want to see the mountains the easy way, we recommend taking the train up to Gornergrat.
+After an incredibly steep train ride, you'll find yourself at an altitude of 3,089 m above sea level, right in front of the Gorner Glacier and the Matterhorn.
+Don’t be surprised if you’re completely out of breath climbing the stairs to the viewing platform—that's not you, it's the thin air.

 You’ve got more activities to choose from today than you can wrap your head around.
 It all depends on your budget, but in an adrenaline-packed place like Interlaken, the sky’s the limit.